 Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

-You can use various teaching methods in the classroom, but one of the best teaching strategies you can apply is consistency.
+Various teaching methods can be used in the classroom.
+Consistency is one of the best strategies.
 Reducing classroom disruptions should be one of your teaching goals.

 Top Classroom Management Means Making a Discipline Plan

-Teachers need to be fair, consequences need to be issued to the student immediately, and all students should be treated the same.
+Teachers must be fair, consequences must be issued to the student immediately, and all students should be treated the same.

 Some teachers tend to give in to students’ requests after only three attempts.
 Some stick it out for ten.
-Others are like a broken slot machine and payout at different times depending on how they feel.
+Others are like broken slot machines and pay at different times, depending on their feelings.
 The trouble is, if they give in at all, they are reinforcing the behavior they don’t want to see through their inconsistencies.

-This will teach the students that as long as they keep pushing, they will usually get what they want.
+This will teach the students that they usually get what they want if they keep pushing.
 They need to try and push until the wall goes over.
 And they will repeat this same basic technique in all manner of ways.
-They know, from experience, as long as they keep battering away with the same request, the same behavior, the same action.
-Students will eventually get what they want in the form of a satisfied desire or much-needed attention of some sort.
-Keep in mind not all students are like this, only a selected few.
+They know, from experience, that as long as they keep battering away with the same request, behavior, and action, students eventually get what they want through a satisfied desire or much-needed attention.
+Remember that not all students are like this; only a select few are.

-Some teachers are very inflexible, while others are quite easygoing.
+Some teachers are very inflexible, while others are pretty easygoing.
 These inconsistencies between staff members make the school an unpredictable place.
-Students have to deal with differences between teachers; individual teachers give in at different rates depending on how they feel at the time.
+Students must deal with teacher differences; individual teachers give in at different rates depending on their feelings.

 Consistency is Critical to Teaching

-Some teachers are not consistent, providing a great laugh one minute and then raising their voice shortly after.
-A few teachers may display inconsistencies in treating specific individuals differently – letting some students get away with certain behaviors and penalizing others.
+Some teachers are inconsistent, providing a great laugh one minute and raising their voices shortly after.
+A few teachers may also display inconsistencies in treating specific individuals differently, letting some students get away with certain behaviors and penalizing others.

 An inconsistent teacher has very little chance of success simply because the students don’t know what is expected of them – the classroom has an unstable atmosphere.